spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/decoupled-glue-infrastructure/how-to-guides/how-to-create-or-change-a-convention.md

 {% info_block infoBox %}

-If no convention defined - endpoints will work with default(no convention) behavior.
+If no convention has been defined, endpoints will work with default (no convention) behavior.
-In this case resource should implement `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceInterface`
+In this case, the resource should implement `Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\ResourceInterface`.

 {% endinfo_block %}